-This will be a rambling discussion of a few classical pieces which seemed to fit the mood, if not always the fact, of a musical “elegy.”
+This could be a first for me, a page-long rambling discussion of a few classical pieces which seemed to fit the mood, if not always the fact, of a musical “elegy.”
 They are what I listened to in preparation for the work on this composition and concept, with a bit on how they provided (or failed to provide) inspiration.

 Witold Lutoslawsky: Musique funèbre (Funeral music)

-This work is just a delight, despite being a commission in the memory of the deceased Béla Bartók, The opening section seems to be a nod in the direction of several of Bartók’s work, with its gradual unwinding of a short theme.
+This work is just a delight, despite being a commission in the memory of the deceased Béla Bartók, The opening section seems to be a nod in the direction of several of Bartók’s works, with its gradual unwinding of a short theme.
 Tonally, it’s built on a sequence of ascending tritones followed by descending half-steps, an idea that produces a lot of parallel 5ths and unisons — a pattern you can find pieces of in my work here.
+(Music theorists call it 12-tone, since the sequence does manage to find it’s way through all of the notes of the chromatic scale.
+That is what theorists do — they take what they know, compare it to what they’re studying, and try to find a fit.
+I have no idea whether Lutoslawsky intended such, but my ear finds lots of things to focus on besides that.
+And I definitely do not work from that playbook myself!)

 Lutoslawsky and Bartók both produce a lot of dramatic dynamic changes, a style that is common to many late Romantic works.
 As someone who has affection for the dramatic side of music, I too embrace this, though Lutoslawsky’s sense of the dramatic leverages almost none of the harmonic tools the Romantic composers happily used for such purposes.
-But as an elegy, that works well.
+But, in an elegy, drama works well.

 Béla Bartók – Music for Strings, Percussion, and Celesta

-This work is probably one of favorite musical compositions, in no small part because it (and much of Bartók’s late works) fits well with what I find attractive from a tonality perspective.
-But this work in particular fits both the initial dark mood of an elegy (the entire first movement is very dark indeed), but it also includes a less moodily dark, tonally expanded version of that same theme in a short closing section of the last movement.
-Bartók’s use of polyphony, mathematically-moving tonal centers, and instrumentation also serve to inspire some of the specific compositional decisions I made.
+This work is probably one of my favorite musical compositions of all time, in no small part because it (and much of Bartók’s late works) fits well with what I find attractive from a tonality perspective.
+But this work in particular fits the initial dark mood of an elegy (the entire first movement is very dark indeed).
+However, it also includes a less moodily dark, tonally expanded version of that same theme in a short closing section of the last movement, a concept I also use.
+Bartók’s use of polyphony, mathematically-moving tonal centers also serve to inspire some of the specific compositional decisions I made.
 The 2nd movement of Bartók’s Divertimento op.
 BB118 is also close to such a mood.
 Both works focus on a string ensemble.

 The Usual Suspects